noobnooc/AssisChat/README.md

 [中文](./README.zh.md)

 An AI assistant chat app built using Swift and SwiftUI, supporting iOS/iPadOS/macOS, and allowing you to use your own OpenAI/Claude API Key.
+[The blog](https://nooc.me/en/posts/i-open-sourced-an-ai-chat-app-assischat) about the open source of this app.

 Features: